 Also, don’t be scared of writing something that might sound a little silly.
 These notes are just for you, after all!

 - BODY: When you focus on the taste, you’ll be thinking about how the wine feels your mouth.
-The body is perhaps the most obvious note and it’s very important to mention because it helps build the profile in your mind of the wine you’re tasting.
+The body is perhaps the most obvious note, and it’s essential to mention because it helps build the profile in your mind of the Wine you’re tasting.
 Skim?
 2%? or whole milk?
 Body in wine will roughly correspond with those textures.
 What’s the overall texture?
 Write it down.

 - TANNIN: Tannin can seem tricky, but it’s easier if you focus on texture.
 Does the tannin have a lot of grip to it? (does it make your lips stick to your teeth?).
 Does the tannin fill your mouth with delicate tiny prickles?
 You can find some examples of wine descriptions used for tannin on our Wine Descriptions Infographic.
 Tannin will always have intensity, but they can also manifest as bruising and course, or fine and velvety.

 - ACIDITY: Acidity is how tart or puckering a wine is.
-For instance, a wine with high acidity (low on the pH scale) will have acidity similar to a lemon or lime, whereas lower acidity wines are closer to the light acidity of a watermelon.
+For instance, a wine with high acidity (low on the pH scale) will have acidity similar to a lemon or lime.
+In contrast, lower acidity wines are closer to the light acidity of a watermelon.

 Wine Descriptions and What They Really Mean

 Want to learn more vocab words for acidity, body, and tannin in wine?
 Check out the Wine Descriptions Infographic.